WeiJanChang/fctc_eval/README.md

 ## Cleaning process

+- Cleans the mortality dataframe by removing specified columns and filtering rows with missing values

 `from utility import select_df`

 ## Preprocess the WHO CVD mortality data

+- Prepares and filters cardiovascular disease data
+- Groups data into specific age categories

 `from utility import preprocess_cvd, create_age_grouping`

 ## Preprocess the Prevalence of Tobacco Use data

+- Formats the tobacco data for merging

-run cleaning process first and `from utility import tobacco_layout_modified`
+`from utility import tobacco_layout_modified`

 ## Merge CVD df and tobacco df

+- Merges CVD and tobacco data by country

 `from utility import tobacco_layout_modified`